RainerBrell/avc/readme.md

 * avchd
 * 3gp

-## Changes in the current version
+## Changes in version 2024.04.26

 * For technical reasons only works with Windows 64 BIT
 * Now works again in Firefox
 * Hosted on GitHub and available in the NVDA Store
 * The results folder can be customized in the NVDA settings
 * Settings are now saved reliably
-* Localization in Turkish, Vietnamese, Ukrainian and Portuguese
+* Localization in Turkish, Polish, Italian, French, Spanish, Vietnamese, Ukrainian and Portuguese

 ## Thank you very much